 15. Start small

 An island doesn’t have to be huge to prove a valuable asset.
 If space is tight, you’re not ready to commit or you just want flexibility, a freestanding unit could be the answer.
-Make sure it’s light enough to move without damaging the furniture, flooring or your back!
+It's a good move to keep your island compact when you're working with small cottage kitchen ideas.

 This vintage-style piece in the home of fashion writer Louise Roe was made from the same reclaimed floorboards as the flooring below to achieve design cohesion with an element of relaxed imperfection.

 16. Design around an obstacle

 If you’re for an open-plan kitchen and have unavoidable structural joists to navigate around, an island unit can play a big role in maintaining easy traffic flow through the space.

 ‘The island in this kitchen has been designed around the large pillar in the centre of the room, creating additional space for food preparation and storage, whilst allowing the Aga range oven to remain the focal point.'